-In addition to the normal procedures, remove the service plug from the FC stack before storing a damaged vehicle.
+■ In addition to the normal procedures, remove the service plug, etc. cutting off high voltage from the fuel cell (FC stack) before storing the vehicle.

-The service plug is a high voltage component.
-Touching it without appropriate protective equipment may result in serious injury or death from severe burns and electric shock from the high voltage electrical system.
-Wear appropriate protective equipment such as insulated gloves when touching the service plug.

-- To prevent serious injury or death from severe burns or electric shock, avoid touching, cutting, or breaching any orange high voltage power cable or high voltage component.
+- Service plug, etc. cutting off high voltage is a high voltage component.
+Touching these without wearing protective equipment may result in serious injury or death from severe burns or electric shock.
+Wear appropriate protective equipment such as insulated gloves when touching high voltage components. - To prevent serious injury or death from severe burns or electric shock, avoid touching, cutting, or breaching any orange high voltage power cable or high voltage component.
 Wear appropriate protective equipment such as insulated gloves when there is a risk of touching high voltage power cables or high voltage components. - When the person(s) in charge of handling the damaged vehicle are away from the vehicle and someone else accidentally approaches or touches the vehicle, death or serious injury may occur due to electrocution, a rupture, an explosion or fire.
-To avoid this danger, display "HIGH VOLTAGE DO NOT TOUCH" and "HIGH-PRESSURE GAS DO NOT TOUCH" signs to warn others (print and use page 25 and 36 of this guide).
+To avoid this danger, display "HIGH VOLTAGE DO NOT TOUCH" and "HIGHPRESSURE GAS DO NOT TOUCH" signs to warn others (print and use page 11 and 13 of this guide).

-Vehicles that are equipped with hydrogen gas may leak due to damage incurred during an accident.
+■ Vehicles that are equipped with hydrogen gas may leak due to damage incurred during an accident.
 The remaining hydrogen may ignite causing a fire or explosion.
 Therefore, when storing a vehicle equipped with hydrogen gas, place it in a well ventilated area 15 meters or more away from other items and leave the windows or doors open.